-- There is a school policy for controlled access and appropriate use of the internet.
+• There is a school policy for controlled access and appropriate use of the internet.
 (See the school's E-Safety Policy which includes safer internet strategies.
-This policy considers: content, contact, conduct and commerce. - The policy recognises that young people may abuse internet access to sexually harass their peers, share nude or semi-nude images consensually and non-consensually and view and/or share pornography and other harmful content. - Staff are given regular update training by the DSL on Safer Social Networking as part of INSET. - The school has internet filtering and protection systems in place, to help prevent inappropriate access and to monitor and take action regarding inappropriate use.
+This policy considers: content, contact, conduct and commerce.

-- Chromebooks, Laptops or ipads may only be used for educational purposes - For further information, please refer to Annex D: Online Safety of KCSIE Sept 2022
+- The policy recognises that young people may abuse internet access to sexually harass their peers, share nude or semi-nude images consensually and non-consensually and view and/or share pornography and other harmful content. - Staff are given regular update training by the DSL on Safer Social Networking as part of INSET. - The school has internet filtering and protection systems in place, to help prevent inappropriate access and to monitor and take action regarding inappropriate use. - Internet-capable mobile phones (i.e. with cellular 3G, 4G or 5G internet access) are as a rule not permitted at school. - Chromebooks, Laptops or ipads may only be used for educational purposes - For further information, please refer to Annex D: Online Safety of KCSIE Sept 2022